garrytrinder/garrytrinder.github.io/_posts/2018-05-24-start-with-why.md

 published:      true
 ---

-A good friend sent me a link to a video one evening, the video just so happened to be one of the most watched TED Talk of all time racking up a cool 38M views and it was a revelation.
+A good friend sent me a link to a video one evening, the video just so happened to be one of the most watched TED Talks of all time, currently racking up a cool 38M views and it was a revelation.

 <div style="max-width:854px;margin-bottom:1rem;">
 <div style="position:relative;height:0;padding-bottom:56.25%">